 Finally, we have come to the third series of steps-- the serving instructions.
 Garnish the ultimate Kapampangan Sisig with additional chilies and add crushed chicharron.
 If you eat it with rice, add a raw egg on top of the heaping hot Sisig and let it cook in its warmth.
 Serve it while still hot and enjoy it!

 Troubleshooting Sizzling Sisig Recipe

 Some cooking mishaps can happen, and cooking mistakes cannot transform into a “break-glass-in-case-of-emergency” situation when kitchen remedies come in handy.
-To avoid the unsolicited advice from your judgemental titas, if the Sisig becomes too salty, don’t fret as we provide you quick solutions that won’t take an actual preparation time.
+To avoid the unsolicited advice from your judgemental Titas, if the Sisig becomes too salty, don’t fret as we provide you quick solutions that won’t take any actual preparation time.

 - Squeeze some more calamansi to balance the excess sodium.

 - Adding an egg is also an option as it can add more substance to the dish and lessen the saltiness.